 Other NAMI Programs

-Besides our core programming of support groups, education classes, and speakers, NAMI offers many other programs related to mental health, including those for high school and college students, active duty service members and veterans & their families, mental health professionals, those of all faith traditions, and Crisis Intervention Training for local law enforcement.
+In addition to our core programming of support groups, education classes, and speakers, NAMI Glendale offers many other programs related to mental health.
+For example, for high school and college students, active duty service members and veterans & their families, mental health professionals, those of all faith traditions, and Crisis Intervention Training for local law enforcement.
+Please complete this form if you’d like to book a presentation, as well as if you need further information about any of our programs.

 NAMI on Campus

 NAMI on Campus Clubs are peer-led, mental health awareness clubs on high school and college campuses.
 Student members raise awareness on their campuses about mental health, reduce stigma, and become advocates.
-NAMI on Campus Clubs are not support groups or therapy groups.
-However, these clubs are open to all members, which creates more opportunity.
-This includes students, faculty, and staff; regardless of their own experiences with mental health or illness.
+While NAMI on Campus Clubs are not support groups or therapy groups, they are open to all members.
+As a result, it creates more opportunity for learning and collaboration between students, faculty, and staff, regardless of their own experiences with mental health or illness.
 NAMI hopes these resources will provide more support to existing NAMI on Campus leaders.
 This will help to encourage more students to take initiative and start NAMI on Campus clubs at their schools.

 NAMI Homefront is a free, 6-session educational program for families, caregivers and friends of military service members and veterans with mental health conditions.

 Based on the nationally recognized NAMI Family-to-Family program, NAMI Homefront is designed to address the unique needs of family, caregivers and friends of those who have served or are currently serving our country.
-The program is taught by trained family members of service members/veterans with mental health conditions.
+Additionally, the program is taught by trained family members of service members/veterans with mental health conditions.
+Above all, recovery is a journey, and there is hope for all people affected by mental health conditions.

 What You’ll Gain from the Program